Lepto-Axiogenesis: Supersymmetric models

-Remarkably, the order of magnitude of $m_S$, the scale of supersymmetry breaking, is determined by the observed baryon asymmetry and neutrino masses to be of order 30 TeV.
+Remarkably, the order of magnitude of $m_S$, the scale of supersymmetry breaking, is determined to be of order 30 TeV by the observed baryon asymmetry and neutrino masses.
 The dependence on the neutrino spectrum, $N_{\rm DW}$, and the parameters inside the log is mild.
 In particular, $m_S$ cannot be of order the TeV scale unless $N_{\rm DW} \sim (30, 300)$ for neutrino masses with (near degeneracy, a normal hierarchy).

 The blue contours in Fig.~\ref{fig:quadratic} show the values of $m_S$ required to explain the observed baryon asymmetry.
 Relevant for the determination of $Y_B$ using Eq.~(\ref{eq:yB_quad}), $\min \left( S_i, S_{\rm ss}\right) = S_i$ throughout the parameter space of interest as noted above, while above the gray dotted lines, we have $S_M > N_{\rm DW} f_a$, in which case $Y_B$ and thus $m_S$ become independent of $f_a$.
 The purple region is the same as in Fig.~\ref{fig:quartic}, while other constraints will be discussed in the following subsections.